 Victor Oladipo Rookie Card Checklist and Guide

 So far this season, Victor Oladipo is one of the obvious standouts in the 2013 NBA rookie class, but he was not always considered an NBA talent.
 Overlooked much of his career, a fire burns inside Oladipo to be great and he is on that path.
 The multi-threat guard does many things well and that is why the Orlando Magic took him early in the draft.
-As an early favorite for Rookie of the Year, Victor Oladipo rookie cards are commanding strong values and looking to move higher.
+As one of the top rookies in the 2013-14 class, Victor Oladipo rookie cards are commanding strong values and looking to move higher.

 Victor Oladipo elected to play college basketball at Indiana University after an impressive career at basketball powerhouse, DeMatha Catholic High School.
 Following a solid Sophomore season, Oladipo emerged as a star during his Junior year.
 He was named a First Team Consensus All-American, Big Ten Defensive Player of the Year and Co-NABC Defensive Player of the Year.